Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 If you follow the signs to the Bela Muxía for the next three turns, you will be just fine.
 It is one block up the hill from the waterfront, then a turn to the right.
 Walk for another block and turn left, then another block and turn right and onto the Rúa Encarnación.

-When you come to the cross in the middle of the street, pass to the left of it and continue on the Rúa Encarnación and up the hill.
+When you come to the cross in the middle of the street, pass to the left of it and continue along the Rúa Encarnación and up the hill.
 Do NOT turn right towards the Bela Muxía at the cross.

 Your aim is the small church shown below, the Parroquia de Santa María and the path to the left (west) of it.
 If you miss this uphill path, you will end up on the road along the coast, and it will still get you there, but it won't be quite as nice a walk.